2022-23 Student Handbook & Calendar

 Appealing University Decisions

 Any student may appeal the assessment, application, calculation, collection or interpretation of any University fee, charge, deposit or refund.
-Please refer to the appeals section of this book (pages 90-91 in pdf version, or Student Rights and Responsibilites section) for processes on filing an appeal.
+To learn more about the appeals process, please refer to pages 90-91.

 Return to Top of Page

-Operated and managed by Barnes & Noble College, the bookstore provides course materials and other items to support students’ academic career, including study guides, notebooks, backpacks, electronics, spirit items, apparel and much more.
+Operated and managed by Barnes & Noble College, the bookstore provides course materials and other items to support students’ academic careers, including study guides, notebooks, backpacks, electronics, spirit items, apparel and much more.

 Services Offered: